What is a Paragraph

 Usually, arguments are arranged in order of significance, with the least important evidence coming first and the most persuasive rationale and evidence coming last.
 Transition your viewers from one supporting argument to the next via transitions.
 Here are some examples of transitions you may utilize in your presentation.

-The Conclusion for all Types of Paragraphs
+Conclusion of Nine Types of Paragraphs

 The conclusion is the final chance to persuade readers of your point of view.
 Make it spectacular and unforgettable.
 Remind your readers of the topic, your stance, and why you believe it is correct.
 Rekindle your zeal before writing your conclusion.
 Then go back and review what you’ve written.
 Write a strong conclusion as soon as you finish reading.
 Aim for a strong presence; you can always tone it down afterward.